-I know I usually don’t post on Thursdays, but someone just asked a really great question in the comments section on my Simple Savory Quinoa Recipe post, and after my reply reached 200+ words, I realized I should just give the answer in this post.
+I know I usually don’t post on Thursdays, but someone just asked a really great question in the comments section of one of my Quinoa Recipes, and after my reply reached 200+ words, I realized I should just give the answer in this post.

 So, What’s Up With All the Different Colors of Quinoa?